And390/locate.js/README.md

     </div>
 </div>
 ```
-It's already doesn't processes childs for `table`, `select` and some other tags,
+It doesn't process child elements for `table`, `select` and some other tags,
 also for elements, that contains text (text nodes).
 So `nolocatechilds` is unnecessary in last example.
 There are also less useable `nolocate` attribute, that specifies to ignore element by `locate.process`.